do87/poly/README.md

 ## Mesh server

-Single source of truth for all agent's status, and runs at various stages

 The mesh server provides an API for the agents to interact with and retrieve runs they need to execute

 The server also comes with build in `routines`.
 As an example, a routine that assigns a run to an agent